kubranarci/kubranarci/README.md

 - **Twitter:** [@kubranarci](https://twitter.com/kubranarci)
 - **LinkedIn:** [in/kubranarci](https://www.linkedin.com/in/kubranarci/)

-Feel free to explore my repositories and reach out if you’d like to collaborate, discuss workflow development, or attend one of my workshops.
+Feel free to explore my repositories and reach out if you’d like to collaborate or discuss anything on workflow development.
 Let’s work together to advance bioinformatics!

 ## 📊 GitHub Stats